-The Effects of Marijuana on the Body
+The Effects of Marijuana on the Body and Marijuana DUIs

 Studies on how marijuana affects one's driving abilities were conducted in 1994 and the results indicated that drivers under the influence of cannabis performed slightly worse than sober drivers.
+The main issue that drivers under the influence of marijuana exhibited was an inability to maintain lateral position on the road.
+This phenomenon was likely linked to the effects cannabis has on people's abilities to perceive their surroundings, react, and coordinate or control their bodies.
 Only small doses of the drug were used, however, for safety reasons, so there is no scientific research on the effects of heavy marijuana doses on drivers.

-If you have been charged with DUI or if you would like to learn more about how marijuana may affect your driving, contact the Seattle DUI lawyers of Cowan Kirk Kattenhorn at 1-866-822-1230 with your questions and concerns.
+If you have been charged with Marijuana DUI or if you would like to learn more about how marijuana may affect your driving, contact the Seattle DUI lawyers of Cowan Kirk Kattenhorn at 1-866-822-1230 with your questions and concerns.